-At June 30, 2010, all of the agency's investments held were rated at or above the minimum required rating per the agency's investment policy and debt agreements: the federal agency securities, U.S. Treasury bills, U.S. Treasury notes, and U.S. Treasury strips that were held by the agency were rated AAA by S&P and AAA by Moody's; the RFCO strips were rated AAA by Moody's; commercial paper was rated A-1+ by S&P and P1 by Moody's; and the money market funds were rated AAA by S&P.
+At June 30, 2011, all of the agency's investments held were rated at or above the minimum required rating per the agency's investment policy and debt agreements: the federal agency securities, U.S. Treasury bills, U.S. Treasury notes, and U.S. Treasury strips that were held by the agency were rated AAA by S&P and AAA by Moody's; the RFCO strips were rated AAA by Moody's; commercial paper was rated A-1+ by S&P and P1 by Moody's; the money market funds were rated AAA by S&P, and the medium-term corporate notes were rated Aaa by Moody's and AA+ by S&P.